-But the best things in the world of travel rewards credit cards don’t come free.
-A bigger annual fee upfront comes with more travel perks you won’t get on a free credit card, plus money-saving credits that can quickly offset those otherwise pesky annual costs.
-That’s why we urge all travelers to do the math before ruling out credit cards with an annual fee – and perhaps no travel credit card makes it easier to make sense of that math than the new Capital One Venture X Rewards Credit Card.
+But the best things in the world of travel rewards credit cards don't come free.
+A bigger annual fee upfront comes with more travel perks you won't get on a free credit card, plus money-saving credits that can quickly offset those otherwise pesky annual costs.
+That's why we urge all travelers to do the math before ruling out credit cards with an annual fee.
+And perhaps no travel credit card makes it easier to make sense of that math than the new *venture x*.

-At $395 a year, its annual fee might still trigger sticker shock, but that’s far cheaper than other comparable premium travel credit cards like the eye-popping $695 fee (see rates & fees) on the Platinum Card® from American Express.
-And once you start weighing the benefits you get, you’ll see there’s an easy path to not only justify that upfront cost … but to come out ahead.
+At $395 a year, its annual fee might still trigger sticker shock, but that's far cheaper than other comparable premium travel credit cards like the eye-popping $695 fee (see rates & fees) on *amex platinum*.
+Once you start weighing the benefits you get, you'll see there's an easy path to not only justify that upfront cost … but to come out far ahead.

 Follow along and see what we mean.